mochabyte0x/MochiMapper/README.md

 ### CMD-Line Argument Support

 *MochiMapper* supports command line arguments.
-You can define them in the "structs.h" header file.
-Leave empty if not needed.
+You can define them in the "structs.h" header.
+Leave blank if not needed.

 <img width="657" height="92" alt="image" src="https://github.com/user-attachments/assets/4ce239b6-5a04-44d6-bfeb-566cfc9df928" />

 ### Exported Function Support (DLL)

-If your target PE is a DLL AND the entrypoint is not through DllMain but rather through an exported function, you can specify this in the "structs.h" header.
-Leave empty if not needed.
+If your target PE is a DLL AND the entrypoint is not DllMain but an exported function, you can specify this in the "structs.h" header.
+Leave blank if not needed.

 <img width="657" height="92" alt="image" src="https://github.com/user-attachments/assets/af68478d-b97d-4e56-8b42-c9fa5d26fdad" />